openforis/sepal-doc/docs/source/cli/ofgt.rst

 DESCRIPTION
 ###########

-:code:`oft-calc` based on an input raster file, oft-calc creates an output raster file as result of a simple calculation between the original bands.
+:code:`oft-calc` based on an input raster file, :code:`oft-calc` creates an output raster file as result of a simple calculation between the original bands.
 The bands used for the calculation must be all stacked in the input raster file.

 After defining the first line, following parameters will be asked: